What is Open Adoption?

 Like all families, the kind of relationship members of a family have with one another varies.
 Generally, these relationships fall into one of three types:

-In a friendship open adoption, you spend time getting to know one another, get together with one another, visit each other's homes, and keep in touch by phone and email.
-They may or may not recognize each other's birthdays, give gifts at Xmas.
-Usually, they are not included in family gatherings such as Christmas dinner.
-However, the people in these relationships have become friends with one another.
+In a friendship open adoption, you spend time getting to know one another, visit each other's homes, and keep in touch by phone and email.
+You may or may not recognize each other's birthdays, give gifts at Xmas.
+Usually, in this kind of open adoption relationship, you are not included in family gatherings such as Christmas dinner.

-In an acquaintance open adoption relationship, people keep in contact with one another but it is usually through email, phone or letter.
-They may get together once a year.
+In an acquaintance open adoption relationship, people keep in contact with one another but it is usually through email, texting or letter.
+They may get together once a year or get together sporatically.

 Relationships Change:

-Of course, like all kinds of relationships, open adoption relationships change over time.
+Of course, like all kinds of relationships, open adoption relationships may change over time.
 Sometimes the relationship feels like an extended family and sometimes like an acquaintance.
 Relationships need flexibility in order to survive.
-However, all recognize that they are family to one another and each person is important to the child.
-The frequency of contact and the way you connect with each other may change many times over the years, but you are still family and this bond can never be broken
+However, people in all forms of open adoption relationships honor and respect the birth bond between the child and the birth parents and recognize that children benefit from having some form of relationship and contact with members of their birth family on an ongoing basis.
+However, the frequency of contact and the way you connect with each other may change many times over the years.

 Are open adoptions legally binding?

-Birth and adoptive parents can discuss the kind of relationship they want to have with one another now and in the future.
+Birth parents and adoptive parents can discuss the kind of relationship they want to have with one another now and in the future.
 Some like to write down these thoughts into what is called an open adoption agreement.
 These agreements are reminders of their intentions and plans.
 It is always a good idea to have a plan.
 Although plans can be changed, they give everyone an idea where they are headed.
+These agreements are not initially considered legal documents.

 What are the benefits of open adoption?